The total number of pending actions in the social media MDL grew to 2,325.

 Key takeaways about YouTube teen mental health lawsuits

-- Americans are suing social media companies for deliberately making their platforms addictive at the risk of damaging users’ mental health.
+- Americans are suing social media companies for making their platforms engaging, even at the risk of damaging users’ mental health.

 - The plaintiffs include individuals as minors and their guardians, along with public school boards and state attorneys general.